-greater change in the fitted value, but due to the non-linearity the fitted value is still not exactly equal to the data point.
+Table 8 shows the related GDFs.
+It is unusual here that some points have GDFs greater than 1.
+A small change in the original value can make a greater change in the fitted value, but due to the non-linearity the fitted value is still a ways from the data point.
 The sum of the GDFs is 13.0, which is sometimes interpreted as the implicit number of parameters.

-5.4.
-Gamma-p residuals
+4.4 Gamma-p Residuals

-Venter (2007b) fits the same regression model using the maximum likelihood with gamma-p residuals.
+Venter [13] fits the same regression model, but by maximum likelihood with gamma-p residuals.
 The gamma-p is a gamma distribution, but each cell is modeled to have the variance proportional to the same power p of the mean.
-This models the cells with smaller means as having smaller variances.
-However, the effect is not as extreme as in the square root regression, where the variance is proportional to the observation, not its expected value.
+This models the cells with smaller means as having smaller variances, but the effect is not as extreme as in the square root regression, where the variance is proportional to the observation, not its expected value.